Q. What is the “Go Blue Guarantee?”

 Q. What does tuition money NOT pay for?

 A. Tuition dollars are not used to pay for these areas:

 - Intercollegiate athletics.

 These are all self-funded areas of the university that generate their own funding and pay their own way.
 No tuition or tax dollars are used in these areas.

 Q. Why is it necessary to raise tuition?

-For the coming fiscal year (FY2019) state funding will increase 2 percent, which helped to keep the increase in tuition lower for in-state students.
-However in the 1960s, state funding made up 80 percent of the U-M’s general fund budget – the budget that pays for the university’s core academic programs.
-In the coming year, the state appropriation will be less than 15 percent of the general fund budget.
+In the 1960s, state funding made up nearly 80 percent of the U-M’s general fund budget – the budget that pays for the university’s core academic programs.
+In the coming year, the state appropriation – an increase of 1.5 percent* over last year – will be about 14 percent of the general fund budget.